q66/cffi-lua/README.md

 This is a portable C FFI for Lua, based on `libffi` and aiming to be mostly compatible with LuaJIT FFI, but written from scratch.
 Compatibility is preserved where reasonable, but not where not easily implementable (e.g. the parser extensions for 64-bit `cdata` and so on).
-It's also meant to be compatible with all current Lua versions and work on every OS/architecture combo that `libffi` supports.
+Thanks to `libffi`, it works on many operating systems and CPU architectures.
+The `cffi-lua` codebase itself does not contain any non-portable code (with the exception of things such as Windows calling convention handling on x86, and some adjustments for big endian architectures).
+Some effort was also taken to ensure compatibility with custom Lua configurations (e.g. with changed numeric type representations), though this is not tested or guaranteed to work (patches welcome if broken).

+Unlike LuaJIT's `ffi` module or other efforts such as `luaffifb`, it works with every common version of the reference Lua implementation (currently 5.1, 5.2, 5.3 and 5.4, 5.0 could be supported but wasn't considered worth it) as well as compatible non-reference ones (like LuaJIT).
+Functionality from newer Lua versions is also supported, when used with that version (e.g. with 5.3+ you will get seamless integer and bit-op support, with 5.4 you will get metatype support for to-be-closed variables, and so on).

 Since it's written from scratch, having 1:1 bug-for-bug C parser compatibility is a non-goal.
 The parser is meant to comply with C11, plus a number of